 If you are anything like me, you’ve dreamed about the day you will leave your job.
-Taking a chance on yourself to go and do something more fulfilling, such as clinching a key position elsewhere with amazing pay, or even better becoming your own boss.
-Even if you are certain you have the skills required to succeed and are more than willing to put in the long hours, something always seems to hold you back.
+Taking a chance on yourself to go and do something more fulfilling.
+After snagging a dream job elsewhere with amazing pay, or even better becoming your own boss.
+You may be certain you have the skills required to succeed.
+And you’re more than willing to put in the hours, but something always seems to hold you back.

-Don’t worry, you are in good company, I was 36 when I plucked up enough courage to start my own business, after 10 long years of thinking about it, unsure if I’d ever actually take the plunge.
-Once I made that decision, my life changed beyond recognition, and the only regret I had is that I didn’t do it sooner.
+Don’t worry, you are in good company.
+I was 36 when I plucked up enough courage to start my own business.
+I had spent 10 long years of thinking about it, unsure if I’d ever actually take the plunge.
+Once I made that decision, my life changed beyond recognition.
+My only regret was that I didn’t do it sooner.

-Whether your goal is to land that plum job that pays much more, or to head up your own business, here are 10 reasons (some based on my own situation) why you should leave your job:
+Whether your goal is to land that dream job, or even to head up your own business.
+Here are 10 reasons (some from on my own situation) why you should leave your job:

 1) You feel like you have no purpose

 If this is something that resonates with you then make a change.
 Life’s too short to go home every day feeling like you haven’t accomplished anything meaningful.
 There are employers out there who will utilise your skills, giving you the job satisfaction you deserve.

 2) There’s no pathway to promotion, or ways to boost your earning